Moving to Brussels, Belgium

 When we asked expats and global nomads about the quality of medical care in Brussels, they replied:

 "Healthcare services in Brussels, are known for their high quality and accessibility.
 The city boasts a well-developed healthcare infrastructure, with numerous public and private hospitals, clinics, and medical centers.
 Patients can access a wide range of services, including general practitioners, specialists, dentists, and mental health professionals.
 The Belgian healthcare system is based on a compulsory social health insurance model, which covers the majority of medical expenses for residents.
 This ensures that healthcare services in Brussels are affordable and accessible to all.
 Patients have the freedom to choose their healthcare providers, and there is a strong emphasis on preventive care and early intervention.
 In addition to the public healthcare system, there are also many private healthcare providers in Brussels, offering specialized services and treatments.
 These facilities often cater to expatriates and international patients, providing care in multiple languages and with a focus on patient comfort and convenience.
 Emergency medical services in Brussels are efficient and well-coordinated, with ambulances, paramedics, and emergency departments available 24/7 to respond to urgent medical needs.
 Pharmacies are also widely available throughout the city, providing prescription and over-the-counter medications.
-Overall, healthcare services in Brussels are comprehensive, accessible, and of high quality, ensuring that residents and visitors alike can access the care they need when they need it," replied one expat when asked about moving to Brussels.
+Overall, healthcare services in Brussels are comprehensive, accessible, and of high quality, ensuring that residents and visitors alike can access the care they need when they need it," remarked one expat in Brussels.

 What are medical services in Brussels like?